loxosceles/image-processor/README.md

 available on the Github Container Registry.
 However, if you want to build the image yourself, you can do so by configuring your own docker repository and running the `manage.sh build` command.
 See the `.env.template` file for the environment variables that need to be set.
-As for all `.template` files, just copy that file, remove the `.template` extension, and fill in the values.
-Use the `docker-compose.dev.yml` file to build the image locally and push it to your registry.
+As for all `.template` files in this repository, just copy that file, remove the `.template` extension, and fill in the values.

 ````bash